robertjakob/rigorous/README.md

 ### In Development
 - **Agent2_Outlet_Fit**: 🚧 In Development
-  - Will help reviewers evaluate manuscripts against specific criteria
+  - Core functionality being implemented
-  - Support journals/conferences in desk rejection decisions
+  - Integration with Agent1_Peer_Review in progress
-  - Enable researchers to pre-check manuscripts before submission
+  - Testing and validation ongoing

 ## PDF Report Generation